-Following the adoption of the TMDL in August 2011, the Lahontan Regional Water Quality Control Board approved a Municipal National Pollutant Discharge Elimination System (NPDES) permit (NPDES NO. CAG616001 Updated Waste Discharge Requirements and National Pollutant Discharge Elimination System (NPDES) Permit for Stormwater/Urban Runoff Discharges from El Dorado County, Placer County and the City of South Lake Tahoe within the Lake Tahoe Hydrologic Unit, Order No. R6T 2011-101A) on December 6, 2011, and later amended on October 12, 2012.
-The permit was updated and renewed on March 9, 2017, Order No. R6T 2017-0010.
+Following the adoption of the TMDL in August 2011, the Lahontan Regional Water Quality Control Board approved a Municipal National Pollutant Discharge Elimination System (NPDES) permit (NPDES NO. CAG616001 Updated Waste Discharge Requirements and National Pollutant Discharge Elimination System (NPDES) Permit for Stormwater/Urban Runoff Discharges from El Dorado County, Placer County, the City of South Lake Tahoe, and the California Department of Transportation within the Lake Tahoe Hydrologic Unit, Order No. R6T 2011-101A) on December 6, 2011, and later amended on October 12, 2012.
+The permit was updated and renewed on March 9, 2017, Order No. R6T 2017-0010, and again on September 27, 2022, Order No. R6T-2022-0046.
 In May 2013, the Nevada Division of Environmental Protection (NDEP) signed Interlocal Agreements with the local Nevada jurisdictions.
 Requirements of the Nevada Interlocal Agreements are similar to the NPDES permit.